Sundance Interview: Writer-director-actress Lake Bell of 'In a World…'

-Sitting down to talk with Lake Bell the day after her writing and directing debut "In a World" made its debut at Sundance, the long-limbed actress, writer and director beamed with energy and good humor.
+Sitting down to talk with Lake Bell the day after her writing and directing debut "In a World" premiered at Sundance, the long-limbed actress, writer and director beamed with energy and good humor.
 As well she should have; her film was a crowd-pleaser, and in the interim between the film's debut and now, Bell has earned the Waldo Salt Award for Screenwriting.
-In the film, Bell plays a vocal coach and the daughter of a renowned trailer voice-over artist played by Fred Melamed; when Bell stumbles into her father's professional world, it turns out that the two have plenty to talk about.
+In the movie, Bell plays a vocal coach and the daughter of a renowned trailer voice-over artist played by Fred Melamed; when Bell stumbles into her father's professional world, it turns out that the two have plenty to talk about.
 Bell spoke with us in Park City about the comedy of bad kisses, what she loves about voice-over work, directing a real-ish world and the promise of hope inside every movie trailer.

 MSN Movies: When I first heard the description for this I thought "Okay, we're getting the fictionalized Don LaFontaine in this, which is fine."
 And then you start with the real Don LaFontaine, playing proper tribute, and that's not the decision a lot of filmmakers would make.
 They'd just sort of turn Fred Melamed into this mock LaFontaine.
 Was that something you decided to do early on to keep it real, or to pay proper tribute?

 Lake Bell: I think it's a mixture of both.
 For sure, definitely, I wanted to pay proper tribute because I was, with respect, it was pretty incredible that this man ... he had a great presence, and I always read all about him.